 \subsection{Bicoherence}

 First, we consider the normalized third-order correlation function (bicoherence), describing three-wave interactions:

-where $\ast$ denotes the complex conjugate, $\eta_k$ is the spatial Fourier transform of function $\eta(x,t)$ calculated at time instant $t$, and angle brackets stand for to time averaging.
+where, $\eta_k$ is the spatial Fourier transform of the function $\eta(x,t)$ calculated at time instant $t$, $\eta_k^\ast$ is complex conjugate of $\eta_k$, and angle brackets denote time averaging.
+To compute the correlators, the wave evolution was analyzed over a short time interval of the stationary state with a duration of 1 and a temporal resolution of 0.01.
 Complete correlations correspond to $B(k_1,k_2)=1$ and absence of any correlations is $B(k_1,k_2)=0$.
-The correlator (\ref{bic}) describes the processes of decay of a wave with the wavenumber $k_3=k_1+k_2$ into two others with wavenumbers $k_1$ and $k_2$ or, in other words, the process $1\to 2$ .
+The correlator (\ref{bic}) describes the processes of decay of a wave with the wavenumber $k_3=k_1+k_2$ into two others with wavenumbers $k_1$ and $k_2$ or, in other words, the process $1\to 2$.